Party Polarization in Congress: A Network Science Approach: The Modularity Measure

-Modularity can be used to measure the quality of a given partition of a network into specified, non-overlapping communities \cite{comnotices,santolong,newman2004,newman2006b}.
-Modularity relies on the intuitively-plausible notion that communities within networks ought to consist of nodes with more intra-community ties than extra-community ties \cite{newman2004,newman2006b}.
-For a given network partition, the modularity $Q$ represents the fraction of total tie strength $m$ contained within the specified communities minus the expected total strength of such ties.
+Modularity relies on the intuitive notion that communities in networks should consist of nodes with more intra-community than extra-community ties (Newman \& Girvan 2004, Porter et al. 2009) .
+This mirrors our conceptualization of polarization described in section \ref{rr_bg}.
+For a given partition of the network into communities, the modularity $Q$ represents the fraction of total tie strength contained within the specified communities minus the expected total strength of such ties.
 The expected strength depends on an assumed null model.
 Here we use the standard Newman-Girvan null model that posits a hypothetical network with the same expected degree distribution as the observed network \cite{newman2006b,newman2006}.
-One can alternatively use other null models, such as ones that assume uniform connection probabilities or signed ties \cite{signed}.
+This standard null model implies that modularity is given by the formula